A very common “go-to” funding idea for small nonprofits is fundraising events.

 - Sells out every year.

-There are many KINDS of events, but they fall into two basic categories: The Community/Fun Event and the Heartstrings Event.
+Now, there are many KINDS of events, but they fall into two basic categories: the Community/Fun Event and the Heartstrings Event.

 Community/Fun Events